mezz64/emby-comskip/README.md

-# plex-comskip
+# emby-comskip
-Vanilla plex server with comskip added in for DVR functionality
+Vanilla emby server with comskip added in for DVR functionality